About Corporate Culture

 Conclusion -> Transitioning to a hybrid of adhocracy and market culture is not a one-size-fits-all process.
 It requires a tailored approach that considers the unique aspects of your organization.
 By following a structured plan and maintaining a clear vision, companies can successfully navigate this cultural shift, leading to a more agile and competitive organization in today’s fast-paced business landscape.

-“A strong corporate culture is a hybrid model of adhocracy and market type.
+“A strong corporate culture is most likely a hybrid model of adhocracy and market type.
 It fosters innovation, integrity and a sense of belonging turning a company into a community.”

 – Eric Roth